 What you must see in the Death Valley

-Although there are many interesting sites in the Death Valley, one of the most striking is the Badwater Basin.
+Although there are many interesting sites in Death Valley, one of the most striking is the Badwater Basin.
 It is the lowest point in North America.
 Today it is located 282 ft below sea level, but the sinking process continues to this day.

 Telescope Peak is, unlike Badwater Basin, the highest point in Death Valley National Park.
 Its height is a little over 2 miles, measuring from the basin.
-There is often snow on the top of it.
+There is often snow on top of it.

 Where to Stay in Death Valley, California

 This five-star accommodation is located in the Death Valley National Park.
 The Inn at Death Valley is the perfect luxury base to explore the surrounding hikes.
 The property offers an outdoor pool, comfortable and luxurious rooms, and a 24-hour front desk.
 Guests can enjoy an onsite restaurant and wellness facilities which include a sauna and fitness center.

 How to Get to Death Valley National Park

 The closest airport to Death Valley National Park is the McCarran International Airport in Las Vegas.
 The second closest airport is Los Angeles International Airport.
 The best way to travel to Death Valley National Park is by car.
 Find great rental options at Rentalcars.com.